Daniel Peluffo-Wiese

-Daniel Peluffo-Wiese (born 19 April 2003) is a footballer who plays as a goalkeeper for German Regionalliga club Türkgücü München.
-Born in the United States, he represents Uruguay at youth international level.
+Daniel Peluffo-Wiese (born 19 April 2003) is a professional footballer who plays as a goalkeeper for Uruguayan Segunda División club Albion.
+Born in the United States, he has represented Uruguay at youth international level.

 Club career

 Peluffo-Wiese began his youth career at Cyclone Miami and Weston FC before joining the youth academy of New York Red Bulls in 2018.
 He moved to Germany in 2019 by signing for SpVgg Unterhaching.
 On 15 June 2022, Türkgücü München announced the signing of Peluffo-Wiese on a one-year contract.

+On 5 August 2023, Peluffo-Wiese joined Serie D club Livorno.
+On 31 January 2024, he joined Uruguayan club Albion.

 International career

 Born in the United States, Peluffo-Wiese chose to play for his father's country Uruguay at international level.
-He made his debut for Uruguay under-20 team on 6 September 2022 in a 3–1 friendly win against Uzbekistan.
+He made his debut for the Uruguay under-20 team on 6 September 2022 in a 3–1 friendly win against Uzbekistan.
 In October 2022, he was named in Uruguay's squad for the 2022 South American Games.
 He played two matches in the tournament as Uruguay eventually finished fourth after reaching semi-finals.